rancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/_index.md

 * [TLS Termination on an External Load Balancer](chart-options/#external-tls-termination)

 See the [Chart Options](chart-options/) for the full list of options.

+### Save your options

+Make sure you save the `--set` options you used.
+You will need to use the same options when you upgrade Rancher to new versions with Helm.

 ### Finishing Up